-- 4.1 Where at all possible, the council will assist in enabling the applicant and those making representations to find common ground thus mitigating or removing the concerns raised.
-As stated above, however, the timescale for this is extremely tight.
-Section 3 above has detailed the way in which responsible authorities, the public and others can make representations and how these can affect the proposed application. - 4.2 If the issues raised by members of the public cannot be mitigated by the applicant through informal discussion, nor allayed to the satisfaction of the responsible authorities, then the council will, within 28 days of the close of the consultation, hold a public hearing of the Licensing Committee, or a subcommittee, to consider and determine the contested application.
-This also applies to contested applications for variations to a licence or a review of a licence. - 4.3 At the hearing all responsible authorities and other persons who have made valid representations will be entitled to attend and make their representations in person.
-Those who have made representation do not have to attend and all valid representations whether made in person or in writing will be considered. - 4.4 The council's Licensing Committee, or a sub-committee of this Committee, will consider the oral and written evidence before them.
-In determining the weight to place on the evidence before them, the members of the Committee will consider how the application supports or otherwise the four licensing objectives specified in the Licensing Act 2003: - the prevention of crime and disorder - public safety - the prevention of public nuisance and - the protection of children from harm.
+4.1 Where at all possible, the council will assist in enabling the applicant and those making representations to find common ground thus mitigating or removing the concerns raised.
+A representation may be withdrawn at any time prior to or during a hearing.
+However, the timescale for mediation is extremely tight.

+4.2 If the issues raised by members of the public cannot be mitigated by the applicant through informal discussion, nor allayed to the satisfaction of the responsible authorities, then the council will, within 20 working days of the close of the consultation, hold a public hearing of the Licensing Committee, or a sub-committee, to consider and determine the contested application.
+This also applies to contested applications for variations to a licence or a review of a licence (with the exception of a summary review).

+4.3 At the hearing all responsible authorities and other persons who have made valid representations, which have not been withdrawn, will be entitled to attend and make their representations in person.
+Those who have made representation do not have to attend and all valid representations whether made in person or in writing will be considered.

+4.4 The hearing will focus on the steps, if any, considered appropriate to promote the particular licensing objective or objectives that have given rise to the specific representation and avoid straying into undisputed areas.
+A responsible authority or other person may not add further representations to those disclosed prior to the hearing.
+For example, representations in relation to variations should be confined to the subject matter of the variation.

+4.5 The council's Licensing Committee, or a sub-committee of this Committee, will consider the oral and written evidence before them.
+In determining the weight to place on the evidence before them, the members of the Committee will consider how the application supports or otherwise the four licensing objectives specified in the Licensing Act 2003:

+- the prevention of crime and disorder

+- public safety

+- the prevention of public nuisance and

+- the protection of children from harm.

-- 4.5 These four objectives underpin the council's Licensing Policy.
+4.6 These four objectives underpin the council's Licensing Policy.
+The Policy states that: